TOURS

 ►Dyers Market: The dyers market, located along Rue de Teinturies, is the best place to see the dying vats which have been used for centuries to soak the skins of sheep, goat, cows and camels after they have their hair and flesh removed is best seen from the neighboring terraces.
 You will see many tanned hides colored with natural pigments ranging from shades of brown, black, turquoise fuchsia, yellow and orange.

-DAY 5: FES – VILLE NOUVELLE – NEW CITY
+DAY 5: FES – VILLE NOUVELLE– NEW CITY

 ►After a breakfast of Moroccan sweet breads, fresh fruits and hot coffee drive to Ville Nouvelle, the new town dating from the French Protectorate that lies south of Fès el Bali.

 ►Have lunch in one of the out door cafes in Ville Nouvelle then explore the shops in the new town.
-Ville Nouvelle has well stocked shops filled with Moroccan crafts and foods from all over
+Ville Nouvelle has well stocked shops filled with Moroccan crafts and foods from all over Morocco plus European clothing styles.
+The square is especially known for having some of the best tailors in Morocco.
+On Lalla Miriem you can find handmade caftans, jallabas and gandouras of which you can have custom made for you or visit the local cooperative where all items have a fixed price.

-►After a traditional Moroccan breakfast travel on a two hour excursion outside of Fès to explore the breathtaking archaeological site of Volubilis (Walili).
+►After a traditional Moroccan breakfast travel on a two hour excursion outside of

 ►Once occupied by the Romans, Volubilis has been recognized by UNESCO as a world heritage site and gained international acclaim when Martin Scorsese made it a feature location for his film, The Last Temptation of Christ.